 Richard Delaney has worked professionally with ropes since 1992.
 Initially, this was as a multi-pitch rock-climbing instructor, but this moved quickly into specialised rescue instruction and rope access work.
 Richard’s formal qualifications include:

 - Diploma of Outdoor Recreation

-- Level 3 Rope Access Technician and Assessor/Evaluator (Australian Rope Access Association and Society of Professional Rope Access Technicians)
+- Level 3 Rope Access Technician and Assessor/Evaluator (Society of Professional Rope Access Technicians)